jeremy9959/Clustering-Seminar/README.md

 Visualization seeks ways to present the dataset graphically in a way that humans can interpret it.
 Many clustering methods involve finding a reduction to, say, 2 dimensions, visualizing the data there somehow, and then using the human eye to recognize clusters.

-Other information is available in these [introductory slides](/Clustering-Seminar/Talks/Intro/20190910.html).

 **Goals:** The goal of this seminar is to explore the problem of rigorously characterizing clusters in data and of finding methods for discovering those clusters whose results can be related to this characterization.